knightfall22/BusHub_Internal_Messenger-server/README.md

 3. Authentication:

-- Make a POST request to `http://localhost:3000/auth` with a JSON payload containing the `user_id`.
+- Make a POST request to `http://localhost:3000/auth` the required JSON payload containing for the Auth path you wish to send a request to.
 - The server will generate a user token using GetStream and return it in the response.

 4. Sending messages: